MI vs CSK Head-to-Head: Record, Stats, Venue & Results

 Faf du Plessis | CSK | 365 | — |

-Rohit Sharma leads the all-time run charts in this fixture with 913 runs across 30 innings, including one century — a record that may stand for a long time given how rarely a player racks up this kind of consistency against a single opponent.
-His 105* is the highest individual score by any MI batter in this fixture.
-Suresh Raina and MS Dhoni are level for CSK at 736 runs each — a remarkable coincidence for two players who defined CSK’s batting identity for over a decade.
+Rohit Sharma’s 913 runs across 30-plus innings remains the all-time record in this fixture.
+Suresh Raina and MS Dhoni are level at 736 runs each — a remarkable coincidence for two players who defined CSK’s batting identity for over a decade.

 Highest Individual Scores